anabollain/javascript-katas/README.md

 * [Code Wars](https://www.codewars.com/)

-Each exercise will consist on a JS file, with the name and description on the top.
+Each exercise will consist of a JS file, with the name and description on the top.
 I will be uploading the different solutions I come up with, as well as the official best voted solution available.

 In some cases, I will add comments that I have found useful to help me understand some of the steps.